Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 After researching, he imported nine of the finest Labs to start his kennel.
 The best of these was English Champion Drinkstone Peg of Wingan.
 She was born in 1927 and bred by Dr GH Monro-Home of Scotland.

-Of the other eight Labs, three came directly from the Right Honorable Lorna, Countess Howe.
+Of the other eight Labs, three came from Lorna, Countess Howe.

 Eng Am CH Drinkstone Peg of Wingan